 To be held in the middle of March – a minimum of one team from each England curling club can be entered.

-To run one weekend in mid-late February.
+To run one weekend in late February.
 Open entry to all.
 Mixed teams will be preferred.

 Schools Playdown Championship